GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### 2. Runner Profiles
 - [ ] Edit Profile
-  - [ ] Info from Edit Profile is not updating to the Runner's Page?
   - [ ] Users to uplaod png or jpg for profile:
     - Supabase Storage
       - Create a storage bucket for avatars